stelzinga/MF/Management_Framework-Appendix.md

 - Committee

 ### Rules
 Rules define all external laws, regulations, guidances etc. and/or internal policies to which the Activity is subject.
-Rules can also be construed as specifc Objectives that must be achieved repeatedly.
-Put simply, Rules in the Oversight Framework, define how an Activity should be performed, and thus defines what the Activity should be measured against.
+Put simply, Rules in the Oversight Framework, define the constraints imposed on how an Activity can be performed or should be performed.
+It thus also defines what the Activity should be measured against.

 ### Processes
 Processes are specific Steps applied to some Input to yield some form of Output which is reflected in Results.
 Weaknesses in Processes can result in Rules not being observed.